DarkMarkZX/Bloodstained_RotN_SaveConverter/README.md

   "The downloadable content required for this save is not available."

-This is caused by the fact that each version of the game has a different set of DLC packs.
+This is caused by the fact that different versions of the game have different numbering of DLC packs.
 Unfortunately, the information about installed DLCs is embedded inside each save file, causing them to be incompatible with different versions of the game.

 Both PC versions (GOG and Steam) of Bloodstained RotN store the save files in the following subdirectory of the user folder: